-You may notice the obvious difference, bearing bars tend to be a bit pricier than bushing bars.
-There a couple key differences that you'll definitely want to keep in mind when you're shopping for your next barbell.
+You may notice the obvious difference: bearing bars tend to be a bit more pricey than bushing bars, but there are a few key differences that you'll want to keep in mind when shopping for your next barbell.

-Bearing barbells are typically used for faster lifts, such as Olympic lifts.
+Bearing barbells are typically used for faster lifts, such as the lifts performed in Olympic lifting.
 The faster movements to chest or overhead, make a bearing bar ideal for these types of lifts like clean & jerk or snatches.

 Our Hybrid Bar is an excellent choice if you like to switch between fast and slow lifts because the bearings we chose will play nice with your slow lifts.

 Our bearing barbells have high precision needle bearing cartridges, made of steel, and dozens of bearings inside shaped like needles for a wicked-fast spin.
 You’ll be thankful for the spin during your heavy Olympic lifts, plus it’s nice to have while you WOD.

 Typically, you’ll find that a needle bearing bar contains one cartridge near the collar and one at the other end of the sleeve on the same side, but some higher-end bearing barbells will actually have four cartridges in each sleeve to help the spin rotate very quickly.

 No matter how many cartridges it has, a bearing bar will spin much faster than a bushing bar.